chinmoy12c/autopsy/DOCUMENTATION.md

 * `check_filename`: tests whether a particular filename is valid and works for both gzip and unzipped core dumps.
 * `compile_decoder_text`: extracts information from the core dump and associated files, which is compiled into a format suitable for the ASA traceback decoder.
 * `update_timestamp`: updates the timestamp field in the database.
 Called when a core dump is analyzed.
+* `enum_threads`: prints the runing threads.
+Called every time the page is loaded.
 * `index`: returns the Autopsy HTML, along with the data for any core dumps if the user has a UUID.
 * `help`: returns the help page HTML.
 * `delete`: uses `delete_coredump` to delete a core dump.
 Called when the × next to a core dump is clicked.